 The most important updates are as mentioned below;

-- The benefit for medical, rehabilitation and attendant care for non-catastrophic injuries have been combined into one.
+- The benefit of medical, rehabilitation, and attendant care for non-catastrophic injuries have been combined into one.
 The benefit amount has now been reduced to the single limit of $65,000 instead of $86,000.

 Direct Compensation – Property Damage (DC-PD) Coverage